data-science-kitchen/cookbook/docs/code_of_conduct.md

 This Code of Conduct applies to all DSK community spaces and extends to anyone representing the community in public spaces.
 This includes using an official email address, posting from official social media accounts, or acting as a representative at any online or offline event.

 ## Credit and License
-This Code of Conduct is licensed under the Creative Commons Zero (CC0) license.
-It was inspired by and parts of it were taken and modified from the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/), the [Citizen Code of Conduct](https://web.archive.org/web/20200330154000/http://citizencodeofconduct.org/), and the [ML Collective Code of Conduct](https://mlcollective.org/wiki/code-of-conduct/).
+This Code of Conduct was inspired by and parts of it were taken and modified from the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/), the [Citizen Code of Conduct](https://web.archive.org/web/20200330154000/http://citizencodeofconduct.org/), and the [ML Collective Code of Conduct](https://mlcollective.org/wiki/code-of-conduct/).